akarnokd/ThePlanetCrafterMods/README.md

 Public releases are relatively infrequent (once per week).
 I'll do my best to keep my mods up-to-date in case something drastic changes inside the main game.

-:information: I have not tested my mods with the developer/preview/demo releases.
+:warning: I have not tested my mods with the developer/preview/demo releases.
 They might work just fine or suddenly break.
 I don't promise to fix my mods for these versions as they can get quite out-of-sync with the public release.

 ## Preparation